Dr. Flores Pulmonology

 What is the wait time for new patient’s appointments?

-Typically, new patients are scheduled within weeks, however, there could be longer waiting times.
+Typically, new patients are scheduled within few weeks.
 Please call us to find out about our next appointment availability.

 What Insurances do we take?

-We take Aetna, Amerigroup, Blue Cross Blue Shield (BCBS), Cigna, Culinary, Humana PPO, HPN, Medicare, Medicaid, Senior Dimensions, SmartChoice, Sierra (SHL), UHC PPO, UMR, Tricare, however, this list is subject to change.
+We take Aetna, Amerigroup, Blue Cross Blue Shield (BCBS), Cigna, Culinary, Humana PPO, HPN, Medicare, Medicaid, Senior Dimensions, SmartChoice, Sierra (SHL), UHC PPO, UMR, Tricare.
 We are currently working on other private insurances companies to expand our insurance network.
 Please give us a call to verify coverage with your insurance company.

 Do I need a referral to schedule an appointment?